A Comprehensive Survey of Image-Based Food Recognition and Volume Estimation Methods for Dietary Assessment: Discussion

 \section{Discussion}

 Our research provides deep insight into computer vision-based approaches for dietary assessment.
-It focuses on both traditional and deep learning methodologies for feature extraction and classification methods used for food image recognition.
+It focuses on both traditional and deep learning methodologies for feature extraction and classification methods used for food image recognition and single and multiview methods for volume estimation.
 Similarly, this survey also explores and compares current food image datasets in detail, as vision-based techniques are highly dependent on a comprehensive collection of food images.
 In contrast to previous research work, Mohammad A. Sobhi et al. \cite{dis1}, Min, Weiqing, et al.\cite{dis2}.
 Our survey scrutinizes traditional and current deep visual approaches for feature extraction and classification to enhance clarity in terms of their performance and feasibility.
-Unlike existing reviews, our survey also emphasizes existing solutions developed for food ingredient recognition through multi-label learning.
+Unlike existing surveys, our survey emphasizes existing solutions developed for food ingredient recognition through multi-label learning.
+We also reviewed existing computer-based food volume estimation methods in detail as they have reduced dietitians and experts intervention and can accurately determine the portion size of the food in contrast to the self-estimation.
 Finally, our research study also explores real-world applications using the prior methodologies for dietary assessment purposes.